George-Miao/glog-next/content/posts/flyio-rust.md

 Hello, world!
 ```

-::: success
+::: tip
-`xh` is a cli tool written in Rust to do http requests .
+`xh` is a cli tool written in Rust to do http requests.
 If you ever used `httpie` before, it will be familiar to you.
 I choose `xh` because `httpie` is written in Python which is much, much slower.
 :::

 Voilà!
 Now we have a simple http server, with Rust!